Choosing the right scooter?

 Safety for you and your scooter

 Please note that you should always seek the nearest drop kerb when crossing the road or joining a pavement.
 Attempting to climb a kerb in a mobility scooter can cause damage to the vehicle and may result in injury to the person driving if done so at an angle.
-Where you store and charge your scooter when it is not in use will have an impact on your mobility scooter’s product life expectancy.
+Where you store and charge your scooter when it is not in use may have an impact on your mobility scooter’s warranty and life expectancy.
 The best place to store a mobility device is in a dry, clean and secure space such as a lockable garage or a secure shed.
 A storage space with access to an electrical socket for charging is even better, and a cover will help to protect it from dust.

 Storing your scooter